Managing accumulated sediment from storm water ponds

 History of the rule

-Prior to the development of NR 528, Wis.
-Adm.
-Code, there was no consistent process for dealing with the sediment removed from storm water ponds.
+Before the development of NR 528, there was no consistent process for dealing with the sediment removed from storm water ponds.
 Those wishing to use accumulated sediment rather than taking it to a landfill had to pay a fee, submit a request for an exemption and obtain an approval from the DNR.

 The final rule is an innovative approach requiring no fee and using a self-regulating system.
 This approach should streamline the process of managing storm water sediment while also protecting human and environmental health.